Everyday Dose vs Ryze: Full Comparison + a Transparent-Dose Alternative (2026)

 Who it's for.
 Everyday Dose fits if you want the collagen (skin, hair, joints) and a real calm-focus effect from dosed L-theanine, you don't mind instant, and price isn't the deciding factor.
 Skip it if you're vegan (bovine collagen), you want the widest mushroom variety (Ryze), you want each dose printed for less money (Four Sigmatic), or you'd rather drink real roasted coffee at a stated per-mushroom dose (Vitality).

-Here's what bugs me about the Everyday Dose vs Ryze debate — it's a choice between two instant coffees that both, in different ways, keep you guessing on the mushrooms.
+Yes, and that's the gap most comparisons miss.
+The Everyday Dose vs Ryze debate, it's a choice between two instant coffees that both, in different ways, keep you guessing on the mushrooms.
 Ryze won't split its 2,000 mg.
 Everyday Dose gives a total but buries the detail.
 Neither prints a clean per-mushroom number the way a supplement should.

 That's the gap our Vitality Mushroom Coffee was built for, so weigh this knowing it's the product I make.
 Here's the straight three-way: